 People.
 Openness.
 Learning Opportunities.

-Being in a high-growth, fast-paced startup like Horangi - unforeseen problems can surface and disappear quickly.
+Being in a high-growth, fast-paced startup like Horangi, unforeseen problems can surface and disappear quickly.
 One has to be nimble; change is our only constant so adapting quickly and thinking of creative ways to solve problems is the way to go.
 I constantly think about how I can make my processes better and if it can be automated so that more time can be spent on value-generation.
-Moreover, no two clients are the same - they serve different business goals which demands further customisation.
+Moreover, no two clients are the same—they serve different business goals which demands further customization.

 My role in Sales:

-Being in a unique start-up, with a unique vision to become leaders in this industry - what more can I ask for?
+Being in a unique start-up, with a unique vision to become leaders in this industry—what more can I ask for?
 Well, plenty of challenges.
 My role in sales isn’t just about bringing clients onboard, but to also bring value to their business operations.
-This is done through various consultations, understanding the nature of their businesses and the industry, before offering customised “Horangi-fied” solutions.
+This is done through various consultations, understanding the nature of their businesses and the industry, before offering customized “Horangi-fied” solutions.
 A large part of my role revolves around educating the importance of cyber security to the various stakeholders, which in itself, is already very rewarding.